blueork/SpaceInvader-CPP/README.md

 # SpaceShooter-CPP
-A graphical Retro SpaceShooter Game 🎮 🚀 made in C++ using SFML Graphics Library
+A graphical Retro Space Invader Game 🎮 🚀 made in C++ using SFML Graphics Library

 ### Instructions on how to run the game
 **NOTE: The following commands are to be run on Terminal**